AtlasIntel

-AtlasIntel is an international market research and data intelligence company.
+AtlasIntel is a Brazilian market research and data intelligence company.
 It was founded by Andrei Roman and Thiago Costa.
 AtlasIntel conducts public and private polling in South America, North America, Europe, and Africa.

 AtlasIntel has a reputation for accurate political polling, being ranked as the most accurate pollster of the 2020 United States presidential election and accurately predicting electoral results in various Latin American countries.
 Poll aggregator FiveThirtyEight ranked AtlasIntel at 2.7 out of 3 stars, based on its historical accuracy and disclosure of methodology.
 In 2025, statistician Nate Silver ranked AtlasIntel as the most accurate pollster in American politics.

 South America

 AtlasIntel's polling had the most accurate results among pollsters in the 2019 Argentine general election.
 It also correctly predicted the rejection of the 2022 Chilean constitutional referendum.

 AtlasIntel was the most accurate pollster of the 2022 Presidential election in Brazil.
 It slightly underestimated the vote share of Jair Bolsonaro in the first round of voting in the 2022 Brazilian general election, but to a lesser extent than other major pollsters.
 Atlas predicted a 9-point margin between Bolsonaro and Lula da Silva, with the first round outcome being a 5-point margin.
 During the election, AtlasIntel was involved in a dispute with partnered news organizations that it said had leaked poll results prior to agreed-upon embargo dates.

 AtlasIntel routinely conducts polling on political attitudes in Brazil.
 CEO Andrei Roman expressed concern over recent trends that showed increased distrust in the electoral process, citing findings like a 2022 post-election poll showing that over 38% of Brazilians believing that Bolsonaro was the rightful winner of the 2022 election.

 AtlasIntel has established a partnership with Bloomberg News for the development of a study on five Latin American countries (Argentina, Brazil, Chile, Colombia and Mexico), known as Latam Pulse.
 The study has a monthly release schedule, and features polling regarding government approval ratings and other key political discussion topics of the month.